Side-channel-secure quantum key distribution with correlated sources: Introduction

-\section{introduction}
+\section{Introduction}

 Quantum key distribution (QKD) \cite{bennett1984quantum} is a highly practical technology that could help to share secure random numbers between two remote users.
-In recent years, QKD has made significant advancements in achieving long distances \cite{wang2022twin,liu2023experimental,liu20231002} and high key rates \cite{li2023high,grunenfelder2023fast}.
+In recent years, QKD has made significant advancements both in achieving long distances \cite{wang2022twin,liu2023experimental,liu20231002} and high key rates \cite{li2023high,grunenfelder2023fast}.

 Though the security of QKD has been strictly proved in the last few decades \cite{shor2000simple,mayers2001unconditional,renner2008security,tomamichel2012tight,tomamichel2017largely,portmann2022security}, its practical security still remains a nettlesome problem.
 Realistic devices do not always perform according to the theoretical models, which may open unexpected loopholes for eavesdroppers \cite{RevModPhys.92.025002,brassard2000limitations,lutkenhaus2002quantum,scarani2009security,diamanti2016practical,kang2022patterning}.
 Device-independent QKD \cite{mayers1998quantum,acin2007device} is a feasible solution to almost all practical loopholes.
-However, it performs badly both in key rate and transmission distance.
+However, it performs badly both in key rate and transmission distance, and it requires high technical complexity.
 Luckily, measurement-device-independent (MDI) QKD \cite{braunstein2012side,lo2012measurement} could be immune to all loopholes of the measurement side, maintaining a good performance.
-Additionally, it can be achieved with current technology, so it has been extensively researched and has become one of the major protocols of QKD.
+Additionally, it can be achieved with current technology at a moderate cost, so it has been extensively researched and has become one of the major protocols of QKD.